 Carmen was written by French composer Georges Bizet (1838-1875).
-Bizet had written several operas, but had not had much success, mostly due to the fact that Parisian audiences preferred older, established works instead of modern ones.
+Bizet had written several operas but had not had much success, mostly due to the fact that Parisian audiences preferred older, established works instead of modern ones.
 Despite this, the Paris Opéra-Comique commissioned this opera from him for the 1874 season.
 Rehearsals were scheduled to begin in October of 1873, but the opera directors had some reservations about the subject matter, believing it to be too risqué for the public stage.
-Bizet toned the opera down a bit, and rehearsals began a year late in October of 1874.
+Bizet toned the opera down a bit, and rehearsals began a year late, in October of 1874.
 During practice, Bizet found that he had to make a few changes to the music to appease the musicians, opera directors, and singers.
 Because of all the alterations, opening night was pushed back until March 3, 1875.

-Bizet wrote over 1,200 pages of music which he self-described as 'vivacious' and 'full of color.'
+Bizet wrote over 1,200 pages of music, which he described as 'vivacious' and 'full of color.'
 The score uses Spanish and Latin elements to create memorable melodies that have found their way into popular culture in commercials, TV shows, and movies, including Disney's Up.
 One of the most famous musical numbers from this opera is Carmen's 'Habanera.'
 A habanera is a Cuban dance form with a characteristic and catchy rhythm.
 This rhythm dominates the bass line of the number.
-The melody opens with a descending chromatic scale, which is a sequence of notes that uses every possible tone in the octave as defined by the Western tuning system.
-It can start and end on any pitch, but all the pitches in between must be sequential and organized from lowest to highest or highest to lowest.
+The melody opens with descending chromatic scale, which is a sequence of notes that uses every possible tone in the octave, as defined by the Western tuning system.
+It can start and end on any pitch, but all the pitches in between must be sequential and organized from lowest to highest, or highest to lowest.
 Chromatic scales can be thought of as a sort of musical staircase, with each note being one of the steps.

 Carmen's 'Habanera' is her opening number, and it's designed to give the audience a snapshot of her character and personality.
 The lyrics revolve around the idea of free love, unrestrained by the confines of marriage: 'Love is a rebellious bird that none can tame.
 And one who calls it calls in vain...'

-Bizet was very disheartened by the fact that the audience did not understand or appreciate his work.
+Bizet was disheartened that the audience did not understand or appreciate his work.
 Despite the poor reception, the opera continued to play through its run to a half-empty house.
 The run was cut short when Bizet died suddenly of heart disease, never to know how successful his opera would eventually become.
 Today, Carmen is one of the most frequently performed and most popular operas of all time, typically making the top ten list in both categories in any given season.

 To unlock this lesson you must be a Study.com Member.